rmosolgo/graphql-ruby/guides/type_definitions/field_extensions.md

 ### Adding default argument configurations

 Extensions may provide _default_ argument configurations which are applied if the field doesn't define the argument for itself.
-The configuration is passed to {{ Schema::FieldExtension.default_argument | api_doc }}.
+The configuration is passed to {{ "Schema::FieldExtension.default_argument" | api_doc }}.
 For example, to define a `:query` argument if the field doesn't already have one:

 ```ruby
 class SearchableExtension < GraphQL::Schema::FieldExtension